mskf3000/Tutorials-and-Cheat-Sheets/Git - Restoring a Deleted File in a Git Repository.md

-# Cheat Sheet - Git - Restoring a Deleted File in a Git Repository
+# Git - Restoring a Deleted File in a Git Repository

 By Jack Szwergold, October 2, 2015